HarishChandran3304/sudoku-solver/README.md

 # Sudoku Solver

-### A Graphical user interface to visualize a simple unoptimized backtracking implementation to solve a given sudoku problem in real time
+### A Graphical user interface to visualize a simple unoptimized backtracking implementation to solve a given sudoku problem in real time written in Python using the [Flet framework](https://flet.dev/)

 ## To Run: